 2011-12: Davidson attended his second Oilers camp and returned to Regina for his third season Skating for the Pats as a 20-year-old, he was the team’s third-leading scorer with 13 goals and 36 assists in 69 games and was plus-26 with 83 penalty minutes.
 Regina finished fourth in the East Division.
 Davidson skated in the first four games of the five-game first round playoff series with Moose Jaw, suffering a dislocated shoulder in game four.
 He had 1 assist and was plus-three with 6 penalty minutes.

 A late bloomer in every sense, Davidson is a no-nonsense, all-around defenseman.
-He doesn't excel in any one area, nor does he have too many glaring weaknesses.
+He does not excel in any one area, nor does he have too many glaring weaknesses.
 He is a tireless competitor who plays a sound positional game, engages in tough battles and is willing to sacrifice his body to block shots or passes.
 His skating, pivots in particular, is still an area in need of improvement as is his decision-making and confidence when handling the puck.
 Davidson is adept at making the first pass out of the zone, but on the whole he is the kind of calm, unremarkable player coaches love to count on.

 Davidson was with the Oilers for an extended time after training camp but did not see any action before being returned to the AHL's Oklahoma City Barons at the start of the 2014-15 season.
 He later made his NHL debut in December during a four-game stint with Edmonton.
 Davidson did not look out of place playing a defense-first game but his play with the puck was a source of concern.
 He has been a workhorse for the Barons in AHL play.
 Long-term he projects as an effective lower pairing defensive defensemen at the NHL level.